muon-spectroscopy-computational-project/mudirac/docs/source/installation.rst

 Usage
 --------
-MuDirac works simplyby running it with an input file:
+MuDirac works simply by running it with an input file:

 .. code-block:: bash